Venezuelan opposition declares end to boycott, agrees to participate in local and state elections

 “Participating in the elections does not mean legitimizing them.
 It means that there is a de facto regime and we are demanding our rights,” Henry Ramos Allup, leader of one of the four main opposition parties, said Tuesday.
 “We are exhausting all resources to continue to carry out this fight.”

 Several people familiar with the inner workings of the opposition conceded the decision came in part because rank-and-file opposition members were clamoring for an end to the stalemate that has left them jobless for years.
-Many saw no endgame to the opposition’s strategy, or any real chance that Juan Guaidó, recognized by the United States and more than 50 other countries as Venezuela’s legitimate leader, will ever assume power.
+Many saw no endgame to the opposition’s strategy or any real chance that Juan Guaidó, recognized by the United States and more than 50 other countries as Venezuela’s legitimate leader, will ever assume power.

 Reacting to the announcement, Maduro late Tuesday declared on national television that he was “going to sit down in my armchair, with popcorn, to watch Juan Guaidó vote on November 21st.
 I will applaud, because we made it, we included him in the democratic process again.”

-Guaido’s domestic influence has steadily waned, while his international backing, particularly in Europe, has weakened.
-Many observers now view his role as the nominal leader of the opposition as contested, and having a shelf life of perhaps a few more months.
+Guaidó’s domestic influence has steadily waned, while his international backing, particularly in Europe, has weakened.
+Many observers now view his role as the nominal leader of the opposition as contested and having a shelf life of perhaps a few more months.
 The significant concession to participate in the November elections was made near the start of the new talks in Mexico, giving Maduro what many see as an early victory at the negotiating table.

 Notably, Guaidó was absent when other opposition leaders announced the decision at a Caracas news conference.